 Where does the term Quickening come from?

-Historically, quickening, or first fetal movement, has been one signal for the beginning of life in the womb (the term “quick” meaning “alive”).
+Historically speaking, quickening, or fetal movement, was the first indication of life in the womb thus the term “quick” meaning “alive”.
+(No ultrasounds or Dopplers back then!)

 In the 18th century, William Blackstone, a legal scholar, described quickening, or movement, as the beginning of life: